Ivan Chermayeff: Views

 Chermayeff argued that designing, unlike creating art, is a methodical, rational, idea-driven activity and a service aimed primarily at solving a client's business challenge:

 Design is not art.
 Design is not terribly significant.
 Design is not always better than nothing.
 Design is the solution to problems real, important or unimportant problems.
 The problems of design are not designer problems; they are client problems.
 Design must therefore grow out of a reasonable understanding of those problems, and their goals and aspirations.

 He dismissed approaches relying on following styles and trends in brand design, stating that to be successful any brand identity needs to be original:

 A memorable identity is one that is appropriate, flexible, and distinguished by its originality.
 Further, a good trademark, whether a word mark or a symbol, is devoid of fashion or trend, which makes it potentially iconic if it’s seen for long enough in the right places.

 Awards and honors

 Chermayeff received numerous industry awards including AIGA’s Gold Medal (1979), the Art Directors Club Hall of Fame (1981), the Yale Arts Medal (1985), the Society of Illustrators gold medal, the Industrial Art Medal from the American Institute of Architects, the President's Fellow Award from the Rhode Island School of Design, the Gold Medal from the Philadelphia College of Art, and the Cooper Hewitt’s 2014 National Design Award for Lifetime Achievement.
 He held an honorary doctorate in fine arts from the Corcoran Gallery of Art.

 Chermayeff was a longtime trustee of Museum of Modern Art in New York, a 1963–1966 president of AIGA, and 1988–1996 board director at the Smithsonian Institution.
+In 1972, he co-chaired the First Federal Design Assembly as part of President Nixon's Federal Design Improvement Program funded by National Endowment for the Arts.

 A faculty member at School of Visual Arts in New York, he also taught design at Brooklyn College, Cooper Union, and the Parsons School of Design.